Amanda Anisimova: 2018: WTA 250 final, top 100

-Anisimova's first two tournaments of the year were the inaugural Challenger Series events at Newport Beach and Indian Wells.
+Anisimova entered the inaugural Challenger Series events at Newport Beach and Indian Wells at the start of the year.
 She qualified for both main draws, and her semifinal at Indian Wells helped her earn a main-draw wildcard into the WTA Tour event there the following week.
-At the Indian Wells Open, Anisimova became the youngest player to reach the fourth round since Nicole Vaidišová in 2005.
-She defeated Pauline Parmentier for her first WTA Tour match win, No. 23 Anastasia Pavlyuchenkova, and then No. 9 Petra Kvitová.
-Her run ended against No. 5 Karolína Plíšková.
+At the Indian Wells Open, Anisimova won her first WTA main-draw match against Pauline Parmentier.
+In the second round, she defeated No. 23 Anastasia Pavlyuchenkova.
+In the third round, she defeated No. 9 Petra Kvitová for her first top-10 win.
+At 16 year old, she became the youngest player to reach the fourth round at the Indian Wells since Viktoriya Kutuzova in 2005.
+She lost in the fourth round to No. 5 Karolína Plíšková in straight sets.
 Anisimova was also awarded a wildcard into the Miami Open.
 She won her opening match against Wang Qiang despite injuring her right foot in the third set.
 This injury forced her to withdraw from the tournament and kept her out for four months.
-At the time, she had risen to a career-high ranking of No. 128 in the world.

-Anisimova returned to tennis in July at the Silicon Valley Classic.
-She qualified for the main draw and won her first match back, which was also against Wang Qiang.
-She then reached the third round of the Cincinnati Open to return to the top 150.
-After losing her opening match as a wildcard at the US Open, Anisimova next entered the Japan Women's Open.
-In her first tournament as a 17-year-old, she qualified for the main draw and made it to her first career WTA final, dropping just one set overall and none in the main draw before the final.
-She defeated top seed and world No. 41, Zhang Shuai, in the semifinals but lost the final to Hsieh Su-wei.
-With this performance, she cracked the top 100 for the first time.
+Anisimova returned to tennis in July at the Silicon Valley Classic after qualifying.
+She defeated Wang Qiang again, but lost in the second round to No. 24 Mihaela Buzărnescu.
+At the Cincinnati Open, she defeated Tímea Babos and qualifier Petra Martić before losing to No. 7 Elina Svitolina.
+Anisimova received a wildcard into the US Open, but lost in the first round to Taylor Townsend.

+Anisimova entered the Japan Women's Open after qualifying.
+She defeated Jana Fett and Zheng Saisai to reach her first WTA quarterfinal.
+She defeated Anna Karolína Schmiedlová to reach her first WTA semifinal.
+She defeated Zhang Shuai to reach her first WTA final.
+At 17 years old, she became the youngest player to make a WTA final since Donna Vekić in 2013.
+She lost the final to Hsieh Su-wei in straight sets.
+Despite the loss, Anisimova cracked the top 100 for the first time.